ThanosFisherman/WifiUtils/docs/CONTRIBUTING.md

 4. Introduce any interesting functionality you might need.
 Please do let me know before doing this first.
 There might be a chance that a feature you might want to include be really specific to your needs and not fit the overall philosophy of the lib.
 For any questions on features PR, email me at **psaridis @ gmail . com**

 ## Creating Pull Requests (PR)
-The repo contains two main branches:

-* `master` which contains all changes currently available in production.
-* `development` which contains all changes to be integrated in the next production-ready versions of WiFiUtils.
+In order to create a Pull Request

+1. Fork the project.
-1. Create a branch from `development`.
+2. Create a new branch from `master`.
-2. Make any modifications required.
+3. Make any modifications required.
-3. When done, open a PR of that branch against `development`.
+4. When done, open a PR of your new branch against `master`.

 Make sure to consider testing the code you push.